2019 Hyundai Santa Fe Trim Levels with Comparisons & Configurations.

 Added safety features for the SEL Plus trim include Rear Occupant Alert and Reverse Parking Distance Warning.

-Compare the Santa Fe SEL Plus vs Limited Trim Levels.
+Compare the Santa Fe SEL Plus vs Limited Trims.
 What is the difference?

 Exterior upgrades for the Limited trim of the 2019 Santa Fe include LED headlights, taillights, and fog lights, LED turn-signal indicators for the side mirrors, premium dark chrome or satin door handles, and a panoramic sunroof.
 Inside the cabin, the Limited trim adds a power-adjustable passenger seat.